-Before we left for Italy we attended the annual Missionary Institute and Workshop for newly appointed and furloughed Nazarene missionaries.
+Before we left for Italy we attended a Missionary Institute and Workshop for newly appointed and furloughed Nazarene missionaries.
 It was held near Colorado Springs at Glen Eyrie, the headquarters and retreat complex of the Navigators organization.
 One afternoon, during a break between sessions, I picked up a copy of The Navigator's Log from a hallway display table.
 In that issue, Navigators Director Lorne Sanny told a story that has stayed with me as a rookie missionary trying to sort out priorities, trying to know where to begin my ministry.

 He says if you ask a soldier on the front line how things are going, he may say, "Well, it's pretty rough up here.
 We're attacking on that hill.
 We sent a few men up, and some have been hit ...
 I think one is my buddy.
 But we can't get to him.
 Listen, when you get back there, tell them to send up more ammunition; we're running short." ("Front-line problems," comments Sanny.)